 “The particular location of our vineyards allows us to make wines that reflect the special characteristics of this territory.
 Our vineyards are planted on terraced hillsides, at relatively high altitudes, and are mostly old vines, up to 70-80 years old.
 Over the years, parts of the vineyards have been restored, replacing old vines with new where necessary, but it is from these older plants that we can extract the best, most distinctive and historically unique part of the territory,” explains Matteo Coser of Ronco dei Tassi.

-Sons Matteo and Enrico have joined the family business and the estate has grown to over 30 hectares (75 acres), 18 (45 acres) of which are planted to vines.
-The remainder of the land has been left as woodland, considered essential to maintaining the delicate balance between cultivation and forest, allowing sustainable agricultural practices to be implemented most effectively.
+As evidence of the Coser’s profound connection to their territory, outside of the vineyards, the remainder of the estate’s property has been left as woodland, considered essential to maintaining the delicate balance between cultivation and forest, allowing sustainable agricultural practices to be implemented most effectively.
 The estate is ideally positioned at the boundary of the Plessiva Natural Park, an oasis protected by the Friuli region, and as such provides a safe haven and ideal habitat for local flora and fauna in which to flourish.
-The family firmly believes in the value of protecting this little corner of paradise, acting as a guarantee to ensure the future of this splendid territory and its wines.
+The family firmly believes in the value of protecting this little corner of paradise, a guarantee to help ensure the future of this splendid territory and its wines.

-Such attention and rigor ensures that only the best and healthiest fruit is used to produce the simplest and most authentic wines possible, wines that fully express the character of the different varieties, indigenous and international, and the Friuli territory.
+Such attention and rigor ensures that only the best and healthiest fruit is used to produce the simplest and most authentic wines possible, wines that fully express the character of the different varieties, indigenous and international, and unique, historic particularity of the Friuli territory.